BlueMotion: BlueMotion Technology

 BlueMotion Technology packages can be configured with TSI and TDI engines.

-The package includes start-stop system, change gear indicator and regenerative braking technology.
-The 2015 Golf GTI (mark VII) is available in BlueMotion version.
+The package includes start-stop system, a change gear indicator, and regenerative braking technology.
+The 2015 Golf (mark VII) is available in a BlueMotion variant.

 In Brazil

 Currently BlueMotion in Brazil focuses on reduced rolling resistance and taller gearbox ratios, among other changes.

-The Polo Bluemotion, the first model with the BlueMotion label in Brazil, uses the 1.6 TotalFlex (gasoline/alcohol) engine which is found in the other models.
-In April 2012 VW introduced in Brazil the Fox Bluemotion with the same engine.
+The Polo BlueMotion, the first model with the BlueMotion label in Brazil, uses the 1.6 TotalFlex (gasoline/alcohol) engine which is found in the other models.
+In April 2012 VW introduced the Fox BlueMotion with the same engine in Brazil.

 Volkswagen Commercial Vehicles

-Volkswagen Commercial Vehicles offer a Multivan, Transporter and Crafter BlueMotion and BlueMotion Technology packages.
+Volkswagen Commercial Vehicles offers Multivan, Transporter and Crafter vehicles as either BlueMotion models or as BlueMotion Technology variants.